danidee10/danidee10.github.io/_posts/django/2018-01-13-realtime-django-5.markdown

 Just before we return a response to the user, we send the notify signal with arguments, Most of the arguments are self explanatory.

 The `silent` parameter means the notification won't be persisted to the database.
-We're using django-notifs as an event emitter we can also pass arbitrary notification data in the `extra_data` argument as a dictionary.
+In other words, we're using `django-notifs` like event emitter.
+You can also pass arbitrary notification data in the `extra_data` argument as a dictionary.

 ### Notification channels

 django-notifs makes use of `channels` to deliver messages.
-This means that you can write your own custom channel to deliver messages via emails, SMS(Via twilio for example), infact anything you can think of.
+This means that you can write your own custom channel to deliver messages via emails, SMS and infact anything you can think of.
 It even comes with an inbuilt websocket channel but that won't suffice for our case because it's a user to user channel.

-But we want to broadcast information to multiple users at the same.
-This pattern of communication is called Pub/Sub (Publish Subscribe) and RabbitMQ has support for this: time which is supported by RabbitMQ.
+In our case, we want to broadcast messages to multiple clients at the same.
+This pattern of communication is called Pub/Sub (Publish Subscribe) and RabbitMQ has support for this as `exchanges`.

-We'll have to create a RabbitMQ `exchange`, an `exchange` is a channel that receives messages from a producer (Our application) and then broadcasts it to multiple queues.
+An `exchange` is a channel that receives messages from a producer (Our application) and then broadcasts it to multiple queues.
 There are four different types of `exchanges` namely direct, topic, headers and fanout.
-We'll focus on using the `fanout` exchange it's the simplest to understand and fits our use case perfectly.
+We'll make use of the `fanout` exchange it's the simplest to understand and fits our use case perfectly.

 This is an illustration from the RabbitMQ docs on how the fanout exchange works:

 ![RabbitMQ Fanout](https://www.rabbitmq.com/img/tutorials/python-three-overall.png)

 For more info about the different exchanges and how they can be used check out the RabbitMQ docs

 To implement the Pub/Sub pattern we'll need to write our own delivery channel.